e-kornmann/e-kornmann/README.md

 - 👋 Hi, I’m @e-kornmann
 - 👀 I’m interested in the game between simplicity and chaos in all type of forms (nature, music, art, development)
-- 🌱 I’m currently learning JavaScript / ECMA 6
+- 🌱 I’m currently learning JavaScript / ECMA 6 / TypeScript
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 elton.kornmann@appliedtechnology.se